waynezhang/blog/_posts/2008-03-31-textpatterm-comment-sofa-plugin.markdown

 #### History

-  * 0.3 : Add Restrict <span class="caps">SOFA</span> mode, which generator a cloud or a list for the users who got sofa (the first one who comment to a post) most.
+  * 0.3 : Add Restrict SOFA mode, which generator a cloud or a list for the users who got sofa (the first one who comment to a post) most.
   * 0.2 : Add keyword attribute to identify user by name or email and get skip value accepted a list with &#8216;;&#8217; delimited.
   * 0.1 : Initialize Release